 What is PCH (Personal Contract Hire)?

-PCH is ideal if you:
+PCH works best if you:

 -

-Want a brand-new car every few years
+Prefer a brand-new car every few years

 -